Interview with Malayalam writer K P Ramanunni who atoned for the Kathua rape

 Despite the threats from Hindu Akiya Vedi and other right-wing groups, I decided to go ahead with the ritual.
 Many Hindus, and even people from some Left organisations, gathered at the temple in large numbers to show their solidarity.
 There was a skirmish between those who had gathered to protest against me and those who had gathered to support me.
 But that did not stop me.
 I completed what I had pledged to do.

-SL: Do you think there is a rise in religious fundamentalism in our country?
+ICF: Do you think there is a rise in religious fundamentalism in our country?

 KPR: Yes, we can see religious fundamentalism everywhere.
 Both Hinduism and Islam have given rise to fundamentalists.
 There is no difference between the two.
 Both the groups are propagating hatred along religious lines among their believers.
 It in this game of religion, it is the common people who suffer.
 Ultimately, what we see today are not the values that these religions stood for; the values they actually stood for have been lost.